12of7/TempleOS-Legacy/README.md

 - Supplementals 2
 - Supplementals 3

+## How To Download

+Click on the desired .ISO/.ISO.C file, and when prompted with its page, click on "download" and download or smth, idk.

 ##### NOTE: These are reuploads of the files that are considered official, but keep in mind that they might've been modified by the unspeakable, take care.

 Original place of download - [TempleOS - official website](https://templeos.org/)